What a condition report is

 Any photographs should be signed and dated by the landlord and tenant.

-If you don't agree with comments on the condition report
+If you disagree with the condition report

 The tenant can mark anything they don't agree with by marking their initials next to the comments and returning a copy of the report to the landlord.

-Updating an existing condition report
+Updating a condition report